w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 * define page regions by using appropriate landmarks
 * design user interfaces with text cues to convey information provided through vision only, such as an asterisk to convey required form fields in a form
+* design user interfaces with focus indicators that allow people to tell where they are as they move through the web page and applications using the keyboard

 #### Teaching Ideas for Topic